q-inho/q-inho.github.io/_posts/Main/Brief Review/2023-04-08-Science-volume-378-issue-6623.md

 categories:
   - Brief Review
 tags:
-  - [Metallurgy, Machine Learning, Ultracold Chemistry]
+  - [Metallurgy, Machine Learning, Ultracold Chemistry, Quantum Simulation]

 toc: true
 toc_sticky: true

 date: 2023-04-07
-last_modified_at: 2023-04-07
+last_modified_at: 2023-04-13
 ---

 This review is written by **non-expert** and used for **personal** study only.